qiling9760/sep10-freedom-project/blog/entry07.md

 ## EDP
 I am currently on **Communicate the result** where I had presented my website to other people.
 I talked about what I found about **Toys and Puzzles** and what product I made out of it.
 I explained my process of making my website about toys and puzzles.

+## Skills
+### Embracing failure
+One skill I learned is **embracing failure** because I learned from my mistakes.
+I did not make enough eye contact when presenting in front of the class, so I am going to do better next and make more eye contact.

+### Organization
+Another skill I learned is **organization**.
+I learned to organize everything I did in the past few months for my Freedom Project.
+I only put the important things in my presentation and not let the unimportant things take up my time in the presentation and the elevator pitch.

 [Previous](entry06.md) | [Next](entry08.md)